Undergraduate Students

 Please contact the Department Coordinator for this information.

-You will receive tuition remission unless: (1) you have 100% of your tuition covered by corporate sponsorship or scholarship, (2) you have exceeded the amount of tuition remission allowed, (3) you are hired for a tutor position, and/or (4) you are hired for a summer position and are not enrolled in summer classes.
+You will receive tuition remission unless: (1) you have 100% of your tuition covered by corporate sponsorship or scholarship, (2) you have exceeded the amount of tuition remission allowed, (3) you are hired for a tutor role, and/or (4) you are hired for a summer role and are not enrolled in summer classes.
 These 4 exceptions will be paid through payroll in Human Resources upon submission of biweekly timesheets, and compensation will be subject to tax withholding.

 Payment is dependent on enrollment, course credit load, and other factors.
 Please see contract for more details.